Blue Line Improvements

 We’ve heard from communities in South County that they need safer and more efficient ways to connect to transit stops and popular community areas, including upgrades to walkways and bike lanes.

 One way we’re working on this is through Transit-Oriented Development (TOD).
 TOD is a way of planning neighborhoods where common destinations—like housing, shops, and recreational spaces —are built near public transportation.
-The Palomar Street and San Ysidro Transit Centers are two of the most high-traffic stations on the Blue Line, so TOD would help the areas around them better serve their communities.
+The Palomar Street and San Ysidro Transit Centers are two of the busiest stations on the Blue Line, so TOD would help these areas better serve their communities.

-We’re planning ways to make these areas more walkable, bikeable, and useful for the community by researching and recommending opportunities for future development.
-This could include apartments, parks, shops, or other helpful community spaces around these Trolley stations.
-We hope this can be a blueprint for future studies and improvements around other Blue Line Trolley stations.
+We’re planning ways to make these areas more walkable, bikeable, and useful for the community, including through this study by researching and recommending opportunities for future development.

 South County Rapid Transit Study